 The overall aim of the survey was to build baseline information for key benthic habitat and demersal fish assemblage natural values and ecosystem components within the Capes region of the South-west Corner Marine Park (see Table 2 and Table 8).
-Information from the survey will be used for biodiversity discovery, to support the establishment of benchmarks and to inform future assessments of the efficacy of the management plan for the South-west Corner Marine Parks Network through ongoing monitoring.
+Information from the survey will be used for biodiversity discovery, to support the establishment of benchmarks and to inform future assessments of the efficacy of the management plan for the South-west Corner Marine Park within the South-west Marine Parks Network through ongoing monitorina.